OUR SPRING AGENDA

 Transitioning from one corporate enterprise to another is a very different experience than transitioning from the military to your first private-sector employer.
 Veterans, fresh out of the military, must acclimate to very different cultures, rules, organizational structures and more.
 If a company isn’t thoughtfully guiding their new veteran employees through this transition, attrition could cause a revolving door, losing Vet employees as quickly as a firm recruits them.
 Our experts will explore these challenges, as well as, some of the best solutions that companies have found to address them.

-Moderator: Brian Rathjen, Managing Director, Roberts & Ryan
+Moderator: Brian Rathjen, President, Roberts & Ryan

 Scott Leishman, Assistant Director of Career Services, West Point Association of Graduates